This document describes the tcl command (pv

 Return:

-Comments: User should always check state of the link after put,
+Comments: User should always check state of the link after put

-putw, and putq type commands.
-The state must be `OK'.
-I recommend using
+type commands.
+The state must be OK

-the `stat' command.
+command.

 Examples of correct forms of put(w,q):